Analytics overview

 How Nimriz collects analytics data

-Because of this two-layer design:
+Because of this design:

-• Realtime shows events within seconds.
+- Realtime shows events within seconds.

 Privacy modes